y0llee/HoardAC/README.md

 Anti-Cheat system for the SA-MP.
 Author: yollee

-To enable Anti-Cheat, configure it using as s and connect include (#include <HoardAC>)
+To enable Anti-Cheat, configure it using as s and connect include.

 # Fix of false positives:
 ```pawn